-As a producer and DJ, Jim Coles has been a significant and pioneering presence in various dance music circles for the past decade.
-Following a formative decade in the global hip-hop underground, Coles took on the mantle of Om Unit in the late 2000s, and since then the English producer has sought to challenge himself and his audience by going beyond the confines of genres and styles he has so far explored.
+As a producer and DJ, Jim Coles has been a significant and pioneering presence in various electronic music circles for the past decade.
+Following a formative decade experimenting with sound, Coles took on the mantle of Om Unit in 2009, and since then the English producer has sought to challenge himself and his audience by going beyond the confines of genres and styles he has so far explored.
 In the process he has found success by striving for more feeling, for a more human and daring electronic music.
-Key to his approach is a desire to never settle for the destination and instead focus on what can be learned from the journey.

 What drives Coles is a desire to keep challenging himself, and in turn his audience.
 During his time as Om Unit, this has led him to distill various influences — hip-hop, dubstep, ambient, jungle, footwork, techno and more — into a fluid take on sound system culture that sidesteps the pitfalls of genres and pastiche and creates new potentials for exploration and inspiration, with many following in his footsteps.
 It’s how, in the early 2010s (under the recently resurrected ’Philip D Kick’ alias) he came to pioneer the stylistic and rhythmic links between jungle and footwork via a series of acclaimed edits that brought him to the attention of the drum & bass scene.
 This personal approach has earned Coles praise as a refreshing voice in dance music from both peers and the media.